SkyDreamLG/SphinxRiddle/readme.md

 ---

+**Note**:

-**Note**: The scoreboard display and manual question commands can be disabled in the configuration file for server customization.
+1.The scoreboard display and manual question commands can be disabled in the configuration file for server customization.

+2.The prompt information in the configuration file defaults to Chinese.
+If you need other languages, please modify the configuration file accordingly